armno/webgl-101/readme.md

-The problem I had was that VSCode was unable to display code [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) for `gl` object because VSCode finds it has the type of `any` - VSCode does not know what type of the object is, thus it cannot help.
+The problem I had was that VSCode was unable to display code [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) for `gl` object because VSCode finds it has the type of `any` - VSCode does not know what type of the object is, thus it cannot help with its awesome IntelliSense, which is unfortunate.

 ![with type any, vscode does not know much about it](gl-any.png)

-First I thought it would be fine, I can get along with this.
+First I thought it would be fine.
+Maybe I can get along with this.

 In fact, the `gl` object has type of `WebGLRenderingContext`.
 And if we check [the specs of this interface](https://www.khronos.org/registry/webgl/specs/latest/1.0/#5.14), there are **over 200 properties (constants) and methods** in this object type.